fchevitarese/rentahouse/README.md

 To run the container:
 ------------------------------
-- Create media and CACHE directory in project root.
 - In the project path run the command ```docker-compose build``` to build your container.
 - Run ```docker-compose up``` to run the container.
 If you want it running on background you can run the command ```docker-compose up -d```